EHCP: Moving Into and Out of East Sussex

 We will transfer your child’s EHCP file to the new Local Authority on the day of your move.
 If we weren’t aware of the move at least 15 working days prior, we will transfer the file within 15 working days of becoming aware of your move.

-If you have any questions, you can contact the ISEND Assessment & Planning (A&P) team:
+If you have any questions, please contact your APO (if one has been allocated) or the Assessment & Planning administration team.

 - Phone: 01273 336 740